ivayloap/docstore_backend/README.md

 You're ready to go!
 Access the API at http://localhost:8000.

-Project Description
-This Laravel API project provides endpoints for PDF file storage and user registration.
-It allows users to upload, retrieve, update, and delete PDF files securely.
-Additionally, it provides user registration endpoints for user account creation and authentication.

 Features
-User registration and authentication
+- User registration and authentication
-Securely store and manage PDF files
+- Securely store and manage PDF files
-Upload, retrieve, update, and delete PDF files
+- Upload, retrieve, update, and delete PDF files
-API endpoints for user and file management
+- API endpoints for user and file management
-Integration with PostgreSQL for robust data storage Please refer to the project's API documentation for detailed information on the available endpoints and their usage.
+- Integration with PostgreSQL for robust data storage

+Please refer to the project's API documentation for detailed information on the available endpoints and their usage.